 [Epistemic Status: I am not an economist, but…]

-ETA (December 2017): Preliminary studies from Seattle make me much more pessimistic about the effects of the Ontario minimum wage hike.
-In addition, this post is lacking a discussion of “sticky wages” and how they may be a big problem with a minimum wage that is indexed to inflation.
-I’d like to write about that sometime in 2018.
+ETA (October 2018): Preliminary studies from Seattle make me much more pessimistic about the effects of the Ontario minimum wage hike.
+I’d also like to highlight the potential for problems when linking a minimum wage to inflation.

 There’s something missing from the discussion about the $15/hour minimum wage in Ontario, something basically every news organization has failed to pick up on.
 I’d have missed it too, except that a chance connection to a recent blog post I’d read sent me down the right rabbit hole.
 I’ve climbed out on the back of a mound of government statistics and I really want to share what I’ve found.